Lady Lake, Florida

 Lady Lake is a town in Lake County, Florida, United States.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.
 Area history is exhibited at the Lady Lake Historical Society Museum.
 The population was 15,970 at the 2020 census.

+History

+Lady Lake was named after the lake in the area, and grew from Seminole territory and become railroad-fueled around 1883.
+It would be incorporated in 1925 and would gain fame as the birthplace of The Villages.
+In 2007 it was hit by an EF3 Tornado during the 2007 Groundhog Day tornado outbreak.

 Geography

 According to the United States Census Bureau, the town has a total area of 6.8 sqmi, of which 6.6 sqmi is land and 0.1 sqmi (2.07%) is water.